![]() |

 Your Quality Rating / Reader Ratings: This is a widget from Polldaddy.com that lets you to supply your own opinion on an issue's quality.
 You can supplement that rating with a comment or just click on a star and leave it at that.
 Just to be clear, the point is for you to rate the issue(s), not my review.
 You can complain about my review all you want in the comments.

-Right now it's an unsophisticated comments system - no threaded discussions, no ability to go back and edit your posts, no ability to "like" another person's comment.
+Right now i have an unsophisticated comments system - no threaded discussions, no ability to go back and edit your posts, no ability to "like" or "downvote" another person's comment.
 So far i've resisted upgrading to a Disqus or something because those programs are a heavy load and they store the comments on their own server, which i don't like.
 And they require registration; whereas i want commenting to be as easy as possible.
 So i apologize for any deficiencies, and don't feel bad about typos that you can't go back and edit.

 I used to have major problems with spam but i seem to have defeated them for now.
-The tradeoff is that comments will go to Moderation if you have a lot of links or if (it seems) you spend a lot of time on a page before clicking Submit.
+The tradeoff is that comments will occasionally go to Moderation if you have a lot of links or if (it seems) you spend a lot of time on a page before clicking Submit.
 I usually clear those comments as soon as possible, but give me a nudge under Contact if you think it's taking too long.

 One other warning.
 My comments system doesn't allow me to move comments to other entries.
 Why is this a problem?
 Well, sometimes i may have two issues in the same entry and later realize i need to split them up.
 Or, vice versa, two issues in separate entries that need to be merged.
 In those cases, i may have to edit or delete your comment.
 If i edit it, it'll be to put a note in to explain why your comment is about an issue not currently in the entry, or if i delete it i'll add it back to my description ("Commenter X said 'This' but i lost the comment when i merged entries so i'm reprinting it here.").
 This happens very very rarely, but just wanted to mention it.